Inductive Reasoning for Coinductive Types: Coinductive Tries

 \section{Coinductive Tries}

 Formal languages, typically defined as sets of strings over an alphabet $\Sigma$, can be given an elegant representation by infinite prefix trees (\textit{cotries}) branching over $\Sigma$.
-The cotrie representation of a formal language encodes an automata for recognizing strings in the language by marking each node as either accepting or rejecting the empty string $\epsilon$ and directly encoding the Brzozowski derivative at the node wrt.~each symbol of the alphabet via a coinductive continuation~\cite{DBLP:phd/dnb/Traytel15}.
-In this section, we define the type of cotries as an algebraic CPO, develop regular operations over them, and prove that the operations satisfy the axioms of a Kleene algebra, resulting in extraction of a verified regular expression library to Haskell.
+The cotrie representation of a formal language encodes an automaton for recognizing strings in the language by marking each node as either accepting or rejecting the empty string $\epsilon$ and directly encoding the Brzozowski derivative at the node wrt.~each symbol of the alphabet via a coinductive continuation~\cite{DBLP:phd/dnb/Traytel15}.
+In this section, we define the type of cotries as an algebraic CPO, develop regular operations over them, and prove that the operations satisfy the axioms of a Kleene algebra, resulting in extraction of verified regular expression matchers to Haskell (see, e.g., the file $\href{https://github.com/bagnalla/algco/blob/main/RE_test.v}{RE\_test.v}$).

 \paragraph*{Formal languages as an algebraic CPO}

 The type of cotries is defined with respect to a finite alphabet type (indexing the children of each node) and a pointed ordered type for node labels.
 For ease of presentation, we specialize to a fixed finite alphabet $\Sigma$ and label type $\bool$.